adomani/Atelier_Lean_2023/src/generalizations/topics.md

 ##  Tactics

-*Any* tactic is a form of automation.
+`Any` tactic is a form of automation.

-Tactics allow to maintain abstraction:
+Tactics allow to maintain `abstraction`:

-*  we humans talk about mathematical concepts,
+*  we humans talk about `mathematical concepts`,
-*  the computer has some representation for these concepts.
+*  the computer has some `representation` for these concepts.

-Tactics bridge this gap.
+`Tactics` bridge this gap.

-We do not need to know what the computer's internal representation is: tactics handle the translation.
+We do not need to know what the computer's internal representation is: tactics handle the `translation`.

 ---